Kyadda99/InfluencerRankingWebApi/README.md

 - **Sorting**:
   - Influencers can be sorted by:
     - Followers count
-    - Average engagement metrics (likes, shares, comments)
+    - Average engagement metrics in campaigns (interactions/opens)

 - **Detailed View**:
   - Each influencer’s detailed statistics, including their location and campaign participation, can be viewed with a simple click.